Final dispute over undefined vs null in JS/TS

 Before we start with arguments let’s quickly check the official definitions from ECMAScript 2023 Language Specification.
 I will reference it few times during article.

-- primitive value that represents the intentional absence of any
+null - primitive value that represents the intentional absence of any

 object value